Flow Matching Policy Optimization with Mirror Descent and Entropy Constraints: Related work

 \section{Related work}

-\textbf{Diffusion policies.} Diffusion policies parameterize the policy network as a diffusion model to explicitly capture multimodal action distributions.
-This approach first gained prominence in the offline RL setting, adhering to the behavioral cloning framework \citep{DBLP:conf/iclr/WangHZ23, kang2023efficient, DBLP:conf/iclr/Chen0Y0023}.
-Decision Diffuser~\citep{decision_diffuser} conditions on returns to push generation toward higher-reward behavior at inference time.
-Extending diffusion policies to online RL has produced several lines of work: DIPO~\citep{dipo} updates replay actions via \(Q\)-gradients and then imitates them with a diffusion model; QSM~\citep{qsm} aligns score estimates with action gradients of the critic; DACER~\citep{dacer} applies policy gradients through the sampling chain while approximating entropy with a Gaussian-mixture surrogate; and recent methods adopt critic-weighted regression objectives, including QVPO~\citep{ding2024diffusion} and DPMD~\citep{ma2025efficientonlinereinforcementlearning}, as well as variational/inference perspectives such as DIME~\citep{dime}.
-However, many online diffusion approaches still face a trade-off between expensive, high-variance optimization through long sampling chains and heuristic target selection or approximate entropy terms that can bias exploration and destabilize improvement.
+\textbf{Diffusion policies.} Diffusion policies parameterize the policy network as a diffusion model and first gained prominence in offline RL \cite{DBLP:conf/iclr/WangHZ23, kang2023efficient, DBLP:conf/iclr/Chen0Y0023, hansen2023idql}.
+Online extensions include DIPO~\citep{dipo}, which imitates Q-gradient-updated replay actions; QSM~\citep{qsm}, which aligns score estimates with critic gradients; DACER~\citep{dacer}, which backpropagates through the sampling chain with a Gaussian-mixture entropy surrogate; and critic-weighted regression methods such as QVPO~\citep{ding2024diffusion}, DPMD~\citep{ma2025efficientonlinereinforcementlearning}, and DIME~\citep{dime}.
+These approaches face expensive optimization through long sampling chains, and heuristic entropy approximations that bias exploration.

-\textbf{Flow Matching Policies.} FM is a closely related generative formulation that replaces stochastic reverse-time dynamics with deterministic transport, learning a vector field that defines an ODE probability path~\citep{DBLP:conf/iclr/LipmanCBNL23, chen2018neural}.
-For policies, this offers simulation-free training objectives and a deterministic sampling path that can be easier to control than diffusion denoising.
-FM has been explored in offline settings, e.g., SSCP~\citep{DBLP:conf/iclr/ZhangZG25} proposes energy-weighted FM to learn energy-guided flows, and~\citet{DBLP:conf/humanoids/RouxelDCIM25} models goal-conditioned policies via deterministic transport.
-In online settings, related efforts include Flow-GRPO~\citep{liu2025flowgrpo}, FPO~\citep{fmpo} (PPO-style likelihood-ratio estimation via an FM objective), and FM-IRL~\citep{wan2025fmirlflowmatchingrewardmodeling} (teacher--student regularization for exploration).
-Nevertheless, compared to diffusion-based online RL, FM-based policies remain less developed, and prior work typically does not focus on principled weighting and exact entropy control for off-policy critic-guided distribution shifts.

-\textbf{Comparison with FMER.} Our method differs from previous approaches in both problem setup and technical formulation.
-First, we use an ODE-based FM policy and update it using a weighted candidate set rather than aggressive Top-1 regression, thereby reducing mode collapse and improving stability when the critic is imperfect.
-Second, we derive a closed-form entropy term that accounts for density contraction along the flow and boundary distortions induced by action squashing, avoiding the biased entropy surrogates commonly used in diffusion-based online RL and enabling direct, principled control of exploration.